smeredith/smeredith.github.io/_posts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 ## Search

-Searching for text in the markdown files is easy and fast.
+Searching for text in the Markdown files is easy and fast.
 Plus, I get to use regular expressions.
-And I can search the entire repo whereas the OneNote web interfaces limits me to searching the current page or the current section.
+And I can search the entire repository whereas the OneNote web interface limits me to searching the current page or the current section.

 However, OneNote will search for text within images on its pages using OCR.
 This includes images that are printouts of PDF.
 That's a win for OneNote, but this is not a very common scenario for me.
-To search for a PDF in my repo that contains some given text, I need to use an external tool.
+To search for a PDF in my repository that contains some given text, I need to use an external tool.
 My file manager (Nemo) does it fine.
 Or use grep.

 ## Text Formatting

-I get the formatting I need from [markdown syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
+I get the formatting I need from [Markdown syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

-If you want <mark>yellow highlighting</mark> in VS Code and GitHub, you need to surround the text with `<mark>` and `</mark>`, which are not part of markdown.
+If you want <mark>yellow highlighting</mark> in VS Code and GitHub, you need to surround the text with `<mark>` and `</mark>`, which are not part of Markdown.

 ## Tables

-Tables are painful to work with in markdown.
+Tables are painful to work with in Markdown.
 There are some VS Code extensions that help, like "Markdown Table Prettifier."

-Another option is to use a tool that is already excelent at working with tables.
+Another option is to use a tool that is already excellent at working with tables.
-Google Sheets, Excel, or LibreOffice Calc can all take a table (copied from the rendered view of a markdown file, not the raw markdown table) from the clipboard and turn it into a spreadsheet table.
+Google Sheets, Excel, or LibreOffice Calc can all take a table (copied from the rendered view of a Markdown file, not the raw Markdown table) from the clipboard and turn it into a spreadsheet table.
-After working with it in the spreadsheet app, you need it as a markdown table again to paste it back into your document.
+After working with it in the spreadsheet app, you need it as a Markdown table again to paste it back into your document.
-[Tableconvert](https://tableconvert.com/excel-to-markdown) can to it: copy the table from the shreadsheet and paste into tableconvert, then copy the markdown and paste it into your file.
+[Tableconvert](https://tableconvert.com/excel-to-markdown) can to it: copy the table from the spreadsheet and paste into tableconvert, then copy the Markdown and paste it into your file.
-It's a couple of steps, but to me that's easier than trying to work with a markdown table in plain text.
+It's a couple of steps, but to me that's easier than trying to work with a Markdown table in plain text.

 ## Spell Checking